PrathamS613/FrameWorkPracticeOrangeHrm/README.md

 * Screenshots for failed tests
 * Log files if logging is enabled

----

-## 🤝 Contributing

-Feel free to raise issues or submit pull requests to enhance the framework.

----

-## ⭐ Show Your Support

-If this framework helps you, please ⭐ star the repo!

----

 Let me know if you want me to:
 ✔ Add badges (Java, Selenium, Maven, TestNG)